 Tip 1 – Do you require an Agency or a Consultancy?

 What is the difference, I hear you cry?
 Well you can quite easily tell the two apart.
 A marketing agency tends to be more creative focused and will channel all of its energies on the communications – branding, brochures, websites, PR etc.

-A marketing consultancy on the other hand will focus attention on helping you work out the “who, what, why, where, when and how” of what you should be doing.
+A marketing consultant on the other hand will focus attention on helping you work out the “who, what, why, where, when and how” of what you should be doing.

 If you already have a plan or strategy and are looking for someone to help you roll it out – go with an agency.
-If you need help in terms of what you should be doing – use a consultancy.
+If you need help in terms of what you should be doing – use a marketing consultant.

 Tip 2 – Do they talk about you or them?